What is Dynamic Testing?

 - Usability testing – Usability testing is a method to verify the usability of the system by the end users to verify on how comfortable the users are with the system.

-Dynamic Testing Process
+Dynamic Testing Techniques

 We all know that STLC is a process which consists of different tasks like Requirements Analysis, Test Planning, Test Case Design, Environment setup, Test Execution, and Test Closure.